Sally Haack tells the following story:

 My husband told the boy that the shirt was his, that he could keep it.
 Big tears welled up in the boy’s eyes as he said, “Thank you.
 I’ve never had a new shirt before.”

 My husband swallowed the lump in his throat and told the boy to be sure to come back next year and he could get another new shirt.
 The boy thought for a moment, then looked up and said, “No. I don’t think I will come next year.”
 “Well, why not?” asked my husband.
 The boy replied, “I think I’ll send my little brother.
-He’s never had a new shirt either.”
+He’s never had a new shirt either.

 What all is currently hanging in your closet?
 How many pairs of shoes do you own?
 What’s inside your refrigerator right now?
 How much food is on the shelves of your pantry or cabinets?
 Are your bills paid up?
 Do you have some money in the bank?
-Be thankful.
+Then be thankful.
 Remember that 1 Thessalonians 5:18 is still in the Bible: